siliconlemon/tulpackage-for-latex/README.md

 > \addbibresource{<your references file>.bib}
 > ```
 > and compile using **biber** (Overleaf supports this; locally you need biber installed and enabled in your toolchain).

+### Bibliography and Citations (ISO 690)

+This package includes an advanced, automated configuration for **ISO 690** citations (including TUL and EF specifics).
+For detailed instructions on how to activate this configuration and switch styles, please refer to [BIBLATEX.md](./BIBLATEX.md).

 ## Customization Options